medialab/minet/docs/cli.md

   --publish-month PUBLISH_MONTH              Only search stories published on provided month (iso format, e.g. "2018-03").
   --publish-year PUBLISH_YEAR                Only search stories published on provided year (iso format, e.g. "2018").
   --skip-count                               Whether to skip the first API call counting the number of posts for the progress bar.
+  -t TOKEN, --token TOKEN                    Mediacloud API token (also called "key" sometimes).
+Can also be configured in a .minetrc file as "mediacloud.token" or read from the MINET_MEDIACLOUD_TOKEN env variable.
   -o OUTPUT, --output OUTPUT                 Path to the output file.
 By default, the results will be printed to stdout.
+  --rcfile RCFILE                            Custom path to a minet configuration file.
+  -h, --help                                 show this help message and exit

 ```